sahasbtw/chadcserver/README.md

 ### TODO

-- [ ] Tidy up the code and come up with better variable and function names.
 - [X] Implement argument parsing to choose a custom path and a port to serve.
+    - [ ] Make Argument Parsing better.
 - [ ] Parse requests and respond with client's `User-Agent`.
 - [ ] Implement host based routing.
+- [ ] Serve content of current directory if directory is not given.